How Are Plastic Bottles Made?

 Plastics are lightweight yet sturdy and durable, so they don’t easily bend or break.
 This makes them a popular choice for a range of products, with some of the most common uses of plastics including:

-There are seven types of plastics, each with unique properties that make them suitable for use in different bottles and products.
+There are seven types of plastics, most of which are used to make plastic bottles, the most common being PET and HDPE.
+They each have unique properties that make them suitable for different types of bottles and products.
 Below are the seven types of plastics and examples of how they are used:

 • Polyethylene Terephthalate (PETE or PET)A commonly recyclable plastic, PET bottles are commonly used in food and drink packaging, such as water bottles.